 1. Improve family community

 The objective is to increase student, staff, and family attendance and participation in school-wide events.
-Initiatives to address the issues identified with forming connections within the student body and community to the school based on the culture and climate surveys, stakeholders are encouraged to participate in extra activities with a particular emphasis on our new families.
+Initiatives to address the issues identified with forming connections within the student body and community, based on the culture and climate surveys, stakeholders are encouraged to participate in extra activities, with a particular emphasis on our new families.
 This is an ongoing initiative to continue involving and connecting the community to CGCS.

 2. Improve school-wide writing, fluency, and structure by exploring new curriculum options and professional development

-The objective is to increase student writing through development of a grade-level research, inquiry-based paper, participation in more professional development training that targets improving writing and having a writing tutor to help students to develop and strengthen writing skills.
+The objective is to increase student writing through development of a grade-level research, inquiry-based paper, participation in more professional development training that targets improving writing and having a head writing coach to help students develop and strengthen writing skills across grades 3rd-8th for a continuum.
 Grade levels will develop a writing scope and sequence with emphasis on the five-paragraph essay.
-This is an ongoing initiative with an intended goal to be measurable growth at the end of the year on writing tests and students’ research papers.
+This is an ongoing initiative with an intended goal of measurable growth at the end of the year, as evidenced by research papers.
+This will be connected to the literacy initiative for PreK-3rd grade.

 3. Training and support for dealing with students with learning disabilities